-To remove the boarding platform, pull the pins (A) located in the mounting brackets, under the platform, and lift the platform vertically.
+To remove the boarding platform, pull the pins (A) located in the mounting brackets, under the platform and lift the platform vertically.

-WARNING A spinning propeller or carbon monoxide can cause death or serious injury.
-DO NOT use the boarding platform when the engine is running or for any other purpose than boarding the boat or preparation for entering the water.
+A spinning propeller or carbon monoxide can cause death or serious injury.
+DO NOT use the boarding platform when the engine is running or for any other purpose than boarding the boat or preparation for other purpose than boarding the boat or preparation for entering the water.